typelevel/cats-effect/docs/guides/tutorial.md

 fiber are promoted by `join`, meaning that if the fiber raises an error the call to `join` will raise the error to the caller.
-Problem is, we need to call `join` first, so if for example the `consumerFiber` raises an exception while `producerFiber` is still running then the exception will not interrupt the main flow until it reaches `consumerFiber.join`.
+Problem is, we need to call `join` first, so if for example the `consumerFiber` raises an exception while `producerFiber` is still running then the exception will not interrupt `producerFiber` until it reaches `consumerFiber.join`.
 Also, a fiber throwing an error does not cancel the execution of the other fibers.
 Taking care of canceling the remaining fibers is the responsibility of the programmer.